 Pizza dough can’t go rancid easily.
 If left in the refrigerator it will easily keep for days, sometimes a week.
-Actually pizza dough after a couple of days makes the best pizza!
-Check the dough, if it feels gassy and not hard or dry, you can use it.
+Actually, pizza dough stored in the fridge for a couple of days makes the best pizza!
+Check the dough, if it’s not hard or dry, you can use it.

 To tell if your pizza dough is bad, remove it from the fridge and inspect it.
 If it has turned grey, or has specks of grey it is too far gone.
 Throw it away.
-Pizza dough that’s spoiling turns dry and crusty.
-This is where oxygen exposure dries it out, alongside the starch reforming into its original state.
+Pizza dough that’s just spoiling turns dry and crusty.
+This is because air exposure dries it out, alongside the starch reforming back into its original state.

 What to look out for in a bad pizza dough:

 Mould is very tricky, once it’s set in, you should just ditch the dough and make fresh.
 The mould spores, despite not being visible, will have spread throughout the dough.
 Throw the dough away and be sure to wash your hands and equipment thoroughly afterwards.

 If your pizza dough starts smelling rancid then it’s time to start again.
 Long fermented dough is likely to develop acidity and alcohol which will be present when eaten.
 This doesn’t mean the dough has gone bad, it’s just an unwelcome flavour in your pizza.
 That said, a hint of acidity and alcohol is quite pleasant.
 Each to their own!

 Has your pizza dough changed colour?
 If so, just throw it out.
 It could be mould setting in.
 If it’s just hard and dry, you can try rehydrating it.
 To fix a dried-out pizza dough, run the dry areas of the dough under the tap for a few seconds and place in a bowl for 30 minutes.
 This will let the dry flour soak up the water, and you should be able to make a pizza with it!

 If the dough remains dry you might be able to bake them as dough balls and smother them with garlic butter as they come out of the oven… yum!